tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 4. **Intents Handlers:** The core business logic is coded into an intent handler.
 An intent handler is a function that implements the functionality that is willing to fulfill the user's intent.

-    Explain to students that in this demo, the `convert_cad()` function contains all the logic to validate the user's input stored in the `slots` using the `validate_data()` helper function; along with the conversation between the user and the bot, if any of the `slots` have invalid data, an `elicitSlot` dialog is returned to request the data again to the user, otherwise a `delegate()` dialog is returned to direct Lex to choose the next course of action according to the bot's configuration.
+    Explain to students that in this demo, the `convert_cad()` function contains all the logic to validate the user's input stored in the `slots` using the `validate_data()` helper function; along with the conversation between the user and the bot, if any of the `slots` have invalid data, an `elicitSlot` dialogue is returned to request the data again to the user, otherwise a `delegate()` dialogue is returned to direct Lex to choose the next course of action according to the bot's configuration.

-    Highlight to students that once the conversation between the user and the bot ends, the current price of bitcoin in dollars is fetched using the `get_btcprice()` function, the conversion from dollars to bitcoin in done and the `close()` dialog function is called to return a `Fulfilled` event message to Lex.
+    Highlight to students that once the conversation between the user and the bot ends, the current price of bitcoin in dollars is fetched using the `get_btcprice()` function, the conversion from dollars to bitcoin in done and the `close()` dialogue function is called to return a `Fulfilled` event message to Lex.

 5. **Intents Dispatcher:** An Amazon Lex bot can have one or more intents, the purpose of the `dispatch()` function is to validate that the current intent is valid and to dispatch the intent to the corresponding intent handler.
 In this demo, we only have one intent, so we only have one intent handler call to the `convert_cad()` function.